Biomedical Engineering Undergraduate Programs

-Biomedical Engineering at Drexel is unique in its emphasis on experiential learning and undergraduate research, and is one of the most unique and comprehensive ABET-accredited programs in the country.
+Biomedical Engineering (BME) at Drexel is unique in its emphasis on experiential learning and undergraduate research, and is one of the most comprehensive ABET-accredited BME programs in the country.
 Our cooperative education (co-op) program offers a healthy mix of classroom and real world experience.
-Coursework alternates with real-world employment in industry, healthcare institutions, and medical laboratories, including co-op opportunities and working along-side our distinguished faculty in Drexel's world-class laboratories on biomaterials and tissue engineering, biomechanics and human performance engineering, biosensors and bioimaging, bioinformatics and computational bioengineering, cardiovascular engineering, neuroengineering, and drug delivery.
+Coursework alternates with real-world employment in industry, healthcare institutions, and medical laboratories, including co-op opportunities and working along-side our distinguished faculty.
+Drexel Biomed's faculty conduct research in world-class laboratories on biomaterials and tissue engineering, biomechanics and human performance engineering, biosensors and bioimaging, bioinformatics and computational bioengineering, cardiovascular engineering, neuroengineering, and drug delivery.

-The majority of students in Biomedical Engineering choose the 5-year program and graduate with 18 months of full-time work experience, and often a job offer from their third co-op employer or from a connection made from one of their co-ops in biomedical engineering.
+The majority of undergraduate students in the Biomedical Engineering program choose the 5-year program and graduate with 18 months of full-time work experience, and often receive a job offer from their third co-op employer or from a connection made from one of their co-ops in biomedical engineering.

-The STAR (Students Tackling Advanced Research) Scholars Program allows first-year students to participate in faculty-mentored research, scholarship, or creative work during the summer after their freshman year.
+The STAR (Students Tackling Advanced Research) Scholars Program allows first-year biomedical undergraduate students to participate in faculty-mentored research, scholarship, or creative work during the summer after their freshman year.

 The mission of the Biomedical Engineering Learning Community (BLC) is to promote a dynamic and collaborative environment by forming a close-knit community living together on the same floor in Myers Hall.
 This a group of first-year Biomedical Engineering (BME) undergraduate students who are chosen to live together on equal terms in a congenial atmosphere to pursue a common goal.

 Learn More About the Bachelor's Degree in Biomedical Engineering

 Visits and Tours Schedule an Individual Visit Apply Now